On the Iteration Complexity of Smoothed Proximal ALM for Nonconvex Optimization Problem with Convex Constraints: Introduction

 \subsubsection{Smoothed Proximal ALM Method}

 Recently, authors in~\cite{zhang2018proximal} propose a smoothed proximal primal-dual method for solving \eqref{P1} with $\mathcal{X}$ being a bounded box and prove the $\mathcal{O}(1/\epsilon^2)$ iteration complexity under some regularity conditions.
 The results in~\cite{zhang2018proximal} are extended to general linear constrained cases~\cite{zhang2020global}.
 However, both~\cite{zhang2018proximal} and~\cite{zhang2020global} only focus on linearly constrained problems.
-A recent work~\cite{zeng2021moreau} proves an $\mathcal{O}(1/\epsilon^2)$ iteration complexity for more general problems based on a new potential function.
-Its proof is based on a strong assumption, that the constant of a certain error bound (similar to the dual error bound of~\cite{zhang2018proximal,zhang2020global}) is smaller than a certian threshold.
+The work~\cite{zeng2021moreau} proves an $\mathcal{O}(1/\epsilon^2)$ iteration complexity for more general problems based on a new potential function.
+Its proof is based on a strong assumption, that the constant of a certain error bound (similar to the dual error bound of~\cite{zhang2018proximal,zhang2020global}) is smaller than a certain threshold.
 The smoothing technique in~\cite{zhang2018proximal} has recently been extended for difference-of-convex programs~\cite{sun2021algorithms} with special linear constraints.
+Recently, authors in~\cite{kong2020iteration} establish an $\mathcal{O}(1/\epsilon^{3})$ complexity bound of the proximal ALM method for nonconvex composite optimization with nonlinear convex constraints.